auth0/docs/articles/policies/entity-limits.md

 Entities in Auth0 are tenant configuration elements such as applications, connections, rules, and API resource servers.

 Auth0 limits the number of entities you can have depending on your subscription level.
-Auth0 provides notifications to you when you are approaching (90%) and when you have reached (100% or higher) your respective entity limits.
-We will also provide informative messages to prevent you from attempting to configure entities that would end up being rejected.
+Auth0 provides notifications to you when you are approaching (90%) and when you have reached your respective entity limits (100% or higher).
+We will also provide messages to prevent you from attempting to configure entities that would be rejected because they would put you over your limit.
 Here is an example of a message you would see if you reached your connection limit:

 ![Entity Limit Reached](/media/articles/policies/entity-limit-reached.png)